-In many instances, devices are sold with subsidies (or discounts) in exchange for a required service plan agreement, often months or years in length, or subject to a device installment plan.
-Most service plan agreements have an early termination clause that includes a penalty to be paid to end the agreement ahead of schedule.
-Locking software is meant to ensure that devices will be active for a certain period of time or amount of usage on the network of the provider that sold that device with a subsidy (or discount) or with a device installment plan.
+Locking software is meant to ensure devices will be active for a certain period of time or amount of usage on the network of the provider that sold that device (perhaps with a subsidy or discount) or with a device installment plan.

 Unless you purchased a phone or device specifically sold as "unlocked" at the point of purchase, you should assume that it is locked to a specific service provider's network.
-This is true whether you purchase the device from a service provider, at a general retail outlet (in person or on the web), or through a third-party.
+This is true whether you purchase the device from a service provider, a retail outlet or through a third-party.

 Contact your mobile wireless service provider.
-Devices can be unlocked with unlock codes or other software updates provided to you by your provider.
-Some providers will complete the unlocking process in-store, others will unlock your device remotely and automatically.
+Devices can be unlocked with unlock codes or other software updates offered to you by your provider.
+Some providers will complete the unlocking process in-store, others will unlock your device remotely.

 Yes, tablets and other mobile devices can be locked to networks.
-The new standards cover mobile wireless devices, including tablets.
+The CTIA unlocking standards cover mobile wireless devices, including tablets.
 You should check with your service provider to see if your mobile device is locked and what terms and conditions you have agreed to.

 Yes, participating providers will unlock your postpaid phone provided the terms and conditions of your service contract are met and you are in good standing.
 You should speak with your service provider to understand the terms and conditions of your agreement and the provider's policies on unlocking mobile devices.

-SParticipating providers may not charge customers and former customers additional fees to unlock a device if it is eligible to be unlocked.
-Providers may charge a reasonable fee to unlock eligible devices for non-customers/non-former-customers.
+Participating providers may not charge existing or former customers additional fees to unlock a device if it is eligible to be unlocked.
+Providers may charge a fee to unlock eligible devices for non-customers and former customers.

-Q: Are there military exceptions to allow device(s) to be unlocked early for deployments?
+Are there military exceptions to allow devices to be unlocked early for deployments?

 No. Network technology (GSM, LTE, CDMA, etc.) varies between different regions globally and across the United States.
 Device technology varies to ensure it works with compatible networks.
-In other words, your device technology must be compatible with network technology to enable access and functionality.
-Because the technologies differ, your device will not work across all networks.
+Your device technology must be compatible with network technology to enable access and functionality.
+Technologies differ, so your device will not work across all networks.

 Also devices are optimized to work with service providers' networks for which they're sold.
 Although your mobile device may work on a compatible network, certain features on your unlocked phone may not work optimally, and some features may not work at all.